blueslow/Matlab_bitscope_micro/README.md

 # Matlab_bitscope_micro
 This is an example of how to interface BitScope (http://www.bitscope.com/) Micro (http://www.bitscope.com/product/BS05/) to matlab using python.
-It was developed as a minor project in a introductory MatLab course at Chalmers Technology University (http://www.chalmers.se/en/Pages/default.aspx).
+It was developed as a minor project in an introductory MatLab course at Chalmers Technology University (http://www.chalmers.se/en/Pages/default.aspx).

 It uses a modfied version of machine_scope and utlities that Bruce Tulloch developed in the bitbucket PiLab Project (https://bitbucket.org/bitscope/pilab/src/9eefac861818?at=default).